United States of America

 Chronology of Bilateral Relations

-1824 – The United States recognize the Independence of Brazil.
+1824 – The United States is the first nation to recognize Brazil’s independence.
 Establishment of diplomatic relations.
 Inauguration of the Brazilian Legation in Washington

 1825 – Inauguration of the Legation of the United States in Brazil

-1905 – The status of both Missions is raised to Embassy.
+1905 – Elevation of the two Legations to Embassy status.
 Joaquim Nabuco is the first Ambassador of Brazil in Washington, and David E. Thompson is the first Ambassador of the United States in Rio de Janeiro

 1936 – President Franklin D. Roosevelt visits Brazil